 In 2012, calling in part on her former Pitt studies in community organizing, she began to collaborate with local women and community leaders to create a better way to help these children and their families and prevent child abandonment.
 What began as a daycare has grown into a comprehensive, transformative community through extensive fundraising and the hard work of many.
 Amongst the Mayan ruins, Monroe’s vision and drive are helping to build new futures full of promise.

-Cover Image: Emily Monroe with a program participant at Casita Copán in Copán Ruinas, Honduras.
+Opening image: Emily Monroe works with a program participant at Casita Copán in Copán Ruinas, Honduras.

 This article appeared in the Winter 2019 issue of Pitt Magazine.